elk-audio/elk-examples/README.md

 The contents of the folders are as follows:

-**Blackboard**

-The examples under the `blackboard` folder, are specifically made to run on the Elk Pi, using the  Blackboard controller board.
-They are compatible both with the Raspberry Pi 3 b+ and Pi 4, but you will need to separately download the plugin binaries specific for each platform.

 **MDA JX10 VST 2**

 This example demonstrates how to control the mda jx10 vst2 plugin using OSC messages, by means of the Open Stage Control GUI provided in the folder.